Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Kernel code must be able to simultaneously run on multiple processors, therefore there is the need to regulate access to resources that are shared (true concurrency).

-Code that is safe from true concurrency on symmetrical multiprocessor machines is sai to be SMP-safe.
+Code that is safe from true concurrency on symmetrical multiprocessor machines is said to be SMP-safe.

 Do all processor see the memory in the same way?